 It also helps in keeping the environment clean.
-After getting wasted, garments and similar stuff are dumped in landfills, polluting beaches and reaching the sea through the waves, resulting in environmental damage.
-It affects marine life as many organisms choke on this waste and die every year.
-So, recycling reduces pollution, making the seas less polluted and saving marine life.
+After getting wasted, garments and similar stuff are dumped in landfills.
+It pollute the beaches and reaching the sea through the waves, resulting in environmental damage.
+Furthermore, it affects marine life as many organisms choke on this waste and die every year.
+Therefore, recycling reduces pollution, making the seas less polluted and saving marine life.

 Industrial Uses of PCW Cotton